 The banking industry in Germany is highly competitive.
 So banks are constantly looking for ways to lure you in with the best deals tailored to your spending habits.

 For us, the best deal is paying zero banking fees.
-Yep, €0.00 per month!
+Yep, 0€ per month!
 Since arriving in Berlin, we’ve been using N26 and Revolut mobile banks.
 And we haven’t paid a single fee, which helps us keep our cost of living low.

 🔥 Bonus Tip: Looking for a credit card with no fees?
 The American Express PayBack credit card is an excellent choice!
 Not only is it FREE (with no monthly charges), but you also earn PayBack points, helping you save even more while living in Berlin.

-Mobile Banks (Zero Fees)
+Mobile Banks (with Zero Fees)

 Mobile banks are a top choice among expats for their convenience and ease of access.
 You get a German IBAN, user-friendly app in English, and an account with no monthly fees, making it perfect for managing your finances without the hassle of bureaucracy.